Low Testosterone / Hypogonadism and Male Infertility

 Human chorionic gonadotropin (HCG)

 HCG has a mechanism of action similar to that of luteinizing hormone (LH).
 Like LH, HCG directly stimulates the Leydig cells of the testicles to make more testosterone.
-HCG is generally considered to be stronger than clomiphene and anastrazole, but it is also more expensive and needs to be given by injection.
+HCG is also more expensive and needs to be given by injection but has an advantage in men whose pituitary glands are not responding adequately to SERMs.
 The use of HCG is reviewed in detail in the "HCG" section of this website.

 Can Exercise Increase Testosterone Levels?